-Be aware that Frontpoint offers three different home security tiers.
-The first, ‘Protection,’ provides basic monitoring.
-The second, ‘Interactive,’ is a bit more full-fledged with home automation and mobile app access.
-Only the highest tier, ‘Ultimate,’ provides the full range of service you’d expect from ADT or Vivint; including video monitoring, nighttime vision, and motion-triggered photos.
-‘Ultimate’ is pricier of course; but if you live in an area with low property crime — like the west Tampa suburbs — you may be okay with just basic monitoring.
+Be aware that Frontpoint offers two different home security tiers.
+The first, ‘Interactive,’ is fairly full-fledged with home automation and mobile app access.
+But only the highest tier, ‘Ultimate,’ provides the full range of service you’d expect from ADT or Vivint; including video monitoring, nighttime vision, and motion-triggered photos.
+The Ultimate plan is pricier of course; but if you live in an area with low property crime — like the west Tampa suburbs — you may be okay with just basic monitoring.

 Not sure which level of security you need?
 Reach out to a Frontpoint rep. They’re sure to be patient and helpful, and will work with you to find the right package for your home.